AcademySoftwareFoundation/OpenTimelineIO/README.md

 You may need to escape the `[` depending on your shell, `\[view\]` .

-Currently the code base is written against python 3.9, 3.10 and 3.11, in keeping with the pep8 style.
+Currently the code base is written against python 3.9-3.12, in keeping with the pep8 style.
 We ask that before developers submit pull request, they: